-- · episodes
+- episodes

 - · video archive queue manager

 - · webhooks

 - · Active Directory

 - · VMS cleanup

 To do so, open the /opt/findface-multi/config/findface-multi-legacy/findface-multi-legacy.py configuration file and modify the SERVICES section, setting False for the services that are no longer in use.
-Restart the findface-multi-findface-multi-legacy-1 container.
+Restart all FindFace Multi containers.